How Bonuses Are Taxed

 So now let’s say that you prepare your tax return and it turns out that what was withheld from your bonus was way too much based on your end-of-year tax rate on your taxable income.
 Not to worry.
 The IRS will issue you a refund for the money withheld from your bonus if it turns out that the 22% rate or a higher withholding rate was too much based on your overall income at year’s end.

-Note: Tax laws change periodically, and you should always consult with a tax professional for the most up-to-date advice.
+Tax laws change periodically, so consider consulting a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.